What Are Microchips and How Do They Work?

 This is extremely important: a microchip is nothing without it being registered by you, the pet parent.

 Register your pet with the microchip company as soon as you get home.
 Better yet, do it at the vet’s office using your smartphone so you don’t forget later.
-If you move or get a new phone number, you will need to update the information with the company.
+If you move or get a new phone number, you will need to update the contact info with the company.

-If you stumble upon a lost pet and they’re not wearing any identification, there are several places you can take them to check for a microchip.
+If you stumble upon a lost pet and they’re not wearing any identification, there are several places you can take them to check for a microchip in the microchip database.
 Animal shelters, veterinarians, animal hospitals, and some pet stores have scanners they’ll use to check for a microchip number.

 If one is found, they will look it up in a national pet recovery database.
 If no microchip is detected and you can’t find the pet parent on your own, take them to your local animal shelter.